MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support: Experimental Setup

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the calibration and trustworthiness of our proposed framework, we employ both standard UQ metrics and two novel clinically-motivated measures.
-This multi-faceted approach ensures that models are assessed not just on statistical calibration, but on criteria that matter for safe clinical deployment.
+To evaluate the calibration and clinical reliability of \ModelName, we employ both standard uncertainty quantification metrics and two clinically motivated measures.
+This combination allows the models to be assessed not only in terms of statistical calibration, but also in terms of properties relevant to safe clinical deployment.